xlab-si/emmy/docs/theory.md

 to enforce the verifier to behave honestly.
 This can be achieved by using **commitment scheme** [2] or by using one-bit challenges.
 Both techniques will be described below.

-How can a Schnorr protocol be executed in emmy (given g, t, p how to prove the knowledge of s where t = g<sup>s</sup> (mod p)):
+How can a Schnorr protocol can be executed in emmy (given g, t, p how to prove the knowledge of s where t = g<sup>s</sup> (mod p)):

 ```
-prover := NewSchnorrProver(group, types.Sigma)
+prover := schnorr.NewProver(group, types.Sigma)
-verifier := NewSchnorrVerifier(group, types.Sigma)
+verifier := schnorr.NewVerifier(group, types.Sigma)

 x := prover.GetProofRandomData(s, g)
 verifier.SetProofRandomData(x, g, t)